 The Master LED shows green if there is power - more than 12 volts.
-Each socket has two 650 ma current limiters - one for pins 36 and one for pins 45.
+Each socket has a 650 ma current limiter on pins 36.
 This device will shut down the power if the current exceeds .65 amps per side.
 It will restore power if the load is less than 650 ma.
 Groups of 4 sockets share one "current sensor" LED.
-There are three LED's - one for each group of 4 sockets.
+There are four LED's - one for each group of 4 sockets.